samriddhi125/BIG5-Personality-Clustering/README.md

 - `README.md`: Overview of the analysis, key insights, and repository structure.
 - `BIG5_clustering.ipynb`: Jupyter Notebook containing the Python code for data preprocessing, EDA, and clustering analysis.
-- `data-final-clean.csv`: Cleaned dataset used for the analysis.
-- `LICENSE`: License information for the repository.

 ## Dependencies